blikq/blikq/README.md

 ![JavaScript](https://img.shields.io/badge/JavaScript-%F0%9F%92%BB%20-F7DF1E.svg)
 ![React](https://img.shields.io/badge/React-%F0%9F%9A%80%20-61DAFB.svg)

 Welcome to my corner of the GitHub universe!
 I'm a passionate developer who thrives on turning coffee into code.
-My expertise lies in Python, Rust, JavaScript, and I'm particularly enchanted by the magic of React.
+My expertise lies in Python, React, JavaScript, and I'm particularly enchanted by the magic of Rust.

 ## 🚀 About Me